top of page

 About the Prize

-Rachel Horne is a journalist who was diagnosed with MS in 2009.
+Rachel Horne is a journalist and multiple sclerosis advocate who was diagnosed with MS in 2009.

 As Rachel began researching the disease from a patient perspective, she realised that although women are three times more likely to live with MS compared to men, their specific health needs have been routinely overlooked.
 She also noticed female neurologists and scientists were consistently passed over when it came to winning awards in the MS scientific community.